 Last year, our Say-on-Pay proposal received the support of 65.9% of votes cast - a significant increase from the prior year.
 While we were encouraged by the significantly increased level of support compared to the prior year, we have continued our robust outreach efforts.
+Following the 2018 AGM, our Chairman, [•] of our independent directors and members of management continued our engagement efforts by meeting with shareholders representing approximately [•]% of ordinary shares outstanding as of [•], including over [•]% of the ordinary shares held by our [•] largest shareholders.
 In meetings with our directors, shareholders also had the opportunity to speak to independent directors without the Chairman or members of management present.
 These meetings included institutional investor executives, governance leads and portfolio managers, among others.

-We solicited feedback from shareholders regarding their views as to our compensation program and our management team, among the other matters.
+We solicited feedback from shareholders regarding their views as to our compensation program and our management team, among the other matters noted on pages [•] to [•].
 Shareholders expressed support for members of our executive team and for the structure of our ongoing compensation program.
-A few shareholders commented on the total reported compensation in our Proxy Statement for the 2017 annual general meeting of shareholders (the "2017 Proxy Statement") but did not raise concerns with our current compensation program.
+A few shareholders commented on the total reported compensation in our 2017 Proxy Statement but did not raise concerns with our current compensation program.

 In response, we highlighted our simplified compensation program and other recent changes, and discussed actual compensation for our CEO and other executives.
-Among other things, we explained that our CEO's compensation, as reported in our Summary Compensation Table in our Proxy Statement for the 2018 annual general meeting of shareholders (the "2018 Proxy Statement") (which does not include 2018 compensation), had declined in each of 2015 through 2017 and that amount was third lowest in our peer group (including Mylan).
+Among other things, we explained that our CEO's compensation, as reported in our Summary Compensation Table in our 2018 Proxy Statement (which does not include 2018 compensation), had declined in each of 2015 through 2017 and that amount was third lowest in our peer group (including Mylan).
 We also highlighted that we had completed the reconstitution of our Compensation Committee last year and discussed actions taken by the Board over the past two years.

 The Board welcomed these opportunities to discuss our compensation program with shareholders and took that feedback into consideration as we continued to evolve our compensation program.
-We took the following actions with respect to our compensation programs, among others:
+We took the following actions with respect to our compensation program, among others: